Noba1anc3/EN_News/README.md

-author nobalance \n
-if you have any suggestions, it is welcomed to commit or contact me by email
+if you have any suggestions, it is welcomed to commit under this repository or contact me by email